Vexvain/Discord-Collection/Collection/MassThreader/README.md

 optional arguments:
   -h, --help            show this help message and exit -ci CHANNELID, --channelID CHANNELID
-                        The target channel ID.
+                        the target channel ID
   -a AMOUNT, --amount AMOUNT
-                        The amount of thread to make.
-  -tn THREADNAME, --threadName THREADNAME
+                        the amount of thread to make -tn THREADNAME, --threadName THREADNAME
-                        Thread name.
+                        thread name.
   -t TOKEN, --token TOKEN
-                        Discord account token to use.
+                        discord account token to use
 ```